avizmarques/rooms-booking-app/README.md

 - Testing: I tested the main parts of the UI but I didn't make tests for my context hook which actually controls all the state, this should definitely be addressed.

-- More time spent thinking about hover effects and user interactions: I added some basic hover effects but I would probably spend some time discussing with the designer what can be improved.
-Maybe a nicer button hover animation?
+- More time spent thinking about design details, hover effects and other animations.
+For example, I noticed I'm still using the vercel favicon...
+About animations, I added some basic hover effects but I would probably spend some time discussing with the designer what can be improved (maybe a nicer button hover animation?).